 Reid Whitaker, Executive Director

 Reid Whitaker received his doctorate in Educational Administration from the University of Texas at Austin, and holds a Masters degree in Education from the University of St. Thomas.
 As a member of the Teach for America corps, Reid began his teaching career as a science teacher for the Houston Independent School District.
 Reid’s broad perspective on education is a result of serving HISD as a science specialist, and then as Principal for Port Houston Elementary.
 While Principal, Reid also held the position of associate director for Rice University’s Center for Education, where he first developed the curriculum Web site that would become STEMscopes.
-In his role of CEO for STEMscopes, and now as Executive Director of RDLS, Reid continues to develop meaningful, hands-on science curricula.
+In his role of CAO for Accelerate Learning Inc., which owns STEMscopes, and as Executive Director of RDLS, Reid continues to develop meaningful, hands-on science curricula.

 Daniel Williamson, Managing Director